souliss/souliss.github.io/README.md

 The following instruction show you how contribute directly from your browser, if you have confidence with Git tools you can contribute using your own tools.

+Anybody can contribute to this repository if you have above qualities and if you don't then go and learn, update yourself. # There is no age of learning.

 As first step you should fork the repository, this will create a your own copy that you are free to modifiy.

 ![](https://github.com/souliss/wiki-images/raw/master/gitguide/1_forkrepo.gif)